 To do a proper job at it, the old caulking should be removed completely before applying the new one.
 The nicest caulking joint can fail soon again if installed over old caulking.
 This could be a DIY job for the handy home owner, but it does take practice to get good looking results, too.

-And finally here is #10 of the top 10 home defects:
+And finally, here is #10 of the top 10 home defects

-Roof covering near or past life expectancy.
-33%, $$-$$$.
+Roof covering near or past life expectancy – 33%, $$-$$$.

-It can be difficult to determine the actual age of it, however, because the quality of materials used is not usually apparent.
+It can be difficult to determine the actual age however, because the quality of materials used is not usually apparent.
 A 15-year old low-quality asphalt shingle roof may look pretty much the same as a 35-year old one, where high-quality shingles have been used.

 Therefore, it is always a good idea to ask the current home owner when and if the roof was renewed, what quality of materials has been used, and if there is still a guarantee on it.

-And there you have it the Top 10 Home Defects – How to Spot and Deal with Them!
-We would like to thank Michael Winkel one of intrepid inspectors for contributing this article for the MOSE Report.
-If you would like Michael to perform your next inspection please ask for him and we will be glad to book him for you.
+And there you have it – the Top 10 Home Defects – How to Spot and Deal with Them!
+We would like to thank Michael Winkel, one of intrepid inspectors for contributing this article for the MOSE Report.
+If you would like Michael to perform your next inspection, please ask for him and we will be glad to book him for you.

-We hope you enjoyed this series on the Top 10 Defects found in homes.
+We hope you enjoyed this article on the Top 10 Defects found in homes.
 Our goal at Mose Home Inspection Services is to make home owners, buyers and real estate professionals aware and up to date on the latest news information and technology that will make them informed buyers and sellers.

 Interested in understanding what a pre-listing inspection is and how it can save you